Brandon-Martinez27/zillow_regression_project/README.md

 - Use functions in acquire.py file to acquire data
     * Must have env file for Codeup SQL credentials
 - Use functions in prepare.py for data prepartion
-- Use function model.py to model
+- Use functions model.py to model